wp-plugins/mjm-clinic/readme.txt

 * removed `menu_position` on clinic menu entry, to avoid possible conflicts with other plugins

 = 1.0.11 =
-* fixed service location map widget output,  was not being output to screen after recent switch from php short_open_tags to full. `<?= to <?php echo`
+* fixed service location map widget output,  was not being output to screen after recent switch from php short_open_tags to full. `<?= to <?php echo`.

 = 1.1 =
 * added staff member listings to allow for doctor/therapist pages.
 * added staff type/role taxonomy for grouping staff into roles.
 Eg: Doctor, Therapist.
 * added staff member multi relation to services.
 Allows you to show doctors that provide the service.
 * some minor fixes for Wordpress 4.2+

+= 1.1.1 =
+* Restored the disclaimer on/off toggle option in settings
+* Added shortcode `mjm-clinic-disclaimer`
+* Tested on Wordpress 4.3+